 Social Server glitch causes Apple’s iMessage to get even worse Image Credit: Apple May 22, 2014 8:22 AM Tom Cheredar 0 If you’ve been having trouble communicating with friends via Apple’s iMessage text messaging system, you aren’t alone.
 Today, Apple confirmed that the service was experiencing technical difficulties: Due to a server glitch, messages sent to the phone numbers of former Apple device users aren’t getting through.
 The issue is that when Apple’s iMessage system sees a phone number associated with a deactivated iMessage account, instead of routing that message to the number so the user receives the message on their new, non-Apple device, iMessage simply cancels delivery.
 News of the glitch comes after several Apple users reported having iMessage problems last week, as VentureBeat previously reported.
 “We recently fixed a server-side iMessage bug which was causing an issue for some users, and we have an additional bug fix in a future software update,” the company told Re/code.
 “For users still experiencing an issue, please contact AppleCare.”
 The problem will hopefully be fixed in a future iOS update, but that could take a while.
 For now, you can always go into your iPhone’s settings to toggle off the iMessage functionality, forcing all incoming messages to be sent as regular SMS text messages from wireless carriers instead.
 More information: Apple Apple designs and markets consumer electronics, computer software, and personal computers.
 The company's best-known hardware products include the Macintosh line of computers, the iPod, the iPhone and the iPad.
-Apple software includes t... read more » Powered by VBProfiles We're studying digital marketing compensation: how much companies pay CMOs, CDOs, VPs of marketing, and more, with ChiefDigitalOfficer.
-Help us out by filling out the survey, and we'll share the results with you.
+Apple software includes t... read more » Powered by VBProfiles Mobile developer or publisher?
+VentureBeat is studying mobile app analytics.
+Fill out our 5-minute survey, and we'll share the data with you.